Financial Summary: Sunday, January 11, 2026

 Companies

-CoreWeave's CEO faces investor scrutiny over recent decisions, raising concerns about the company's future.
+CoreWeave's CEO faces scrutiny from investors over recent decisions, raising concerns about the company's future.

-Vital Farms is under pressure as its founder sells 25,000 shares, prompting questions about stock performance.
+Vital Farms is under pressure as its founder sells 25,000 shares, leading to questions about stock performance.

-Meta delays the launch of its Ray-Ban display glasses, leading to speculation about potential stock impacts.
+Meta delays the launch of its Ray-Ban display glasses, sparking speculation about potential stock impacts.

-HCL Technologies is expected to achieve 12% year-on-year revenue growth in Q3, fueled by seasonal demand.
+HCL Technologies is projected to achieve 12% year-on-year revenue growth in Q3, driven by seasonal demand.

-US corporate bond sales hit $95 billion, marking the busiest week since the pandemic as companies seek funding.
+US corporate bond sales reached $95 billion, marking the busiest week since the pandemic as companies seek funding.

 Berkshire Hathaway raises CEO Greg Abel's salary to $25 million, significantly higher than Warren Buffett's.

-General Motors unveils a new headquarters in Detroit, showcasing modern designs and historical artifacts.
+General Motors unveils a new headquarters in Detroit, featuring modern designs and historical artifacts.

 Boeing plans to increase production after reporting its highest airplane deliveries in seven years.